LAuReL: Learned Augmented Residual Layer: Experiments

 \section{Experiments}

 We experiment with \laurel in two domains, namely, vision and language.
 For the first case, our goal is to improve the image classification accuracy of the ResNet-50 model on the ImageNet-1K dataset \cite{imagenet}.
-For the second case our goal is to improve the performance of an LLM, evaluated after the pre-training stage, on common benchmarks.
+For the second case our goal is to improve the performance of two different large language models (LLMs) of size 1B and 4B parameters respectively, evaluated after the pre-training stage, on common benchmarks.

 The underlying motivation behind these experiments is not necessarily to improve on the SOTA results, but to show how \laurel can be easily integrated on top of common model architectures with residual/skip connections in order to achieve a better model quality and footprint trade off.